-The difference is evident in our entire staff of dedicated, professional and loving teachers who have chosen this profession because they truly enjoy children and nurturing their development in all areas: socially, emotionally, cognitively, physically and above all, spiritually.
+The difference between La Casa Preschool and other Scottsdale preschools is evident in our staff of dedicated, professional and loving teachers who have chosen this profession because they truly enjoy children.
 The difference is evident in our developmental program.
-It is our philosophy and goal to meet the needs of each child by providing a learning environment rich with age appropriate materials and activities.
-The difference is evident when you observe the entire school community, the staff, students and their families, interacting.
+It is our philosophy and goal to meet the needs of each child by providing a environment rich with age appropriate materials and activities, ultimately preparing your child for kindergarten.
+The difference is evident when you observe the school community, the staff, students and their families, interacting.
 There is a mutual love and respect present.

 It is our belief that fostering spiritual growth is a fundamental component of a child's development.
 It is our right, privilege and obligation as a staff to bring the word of God to the children in our care.
 As Christian role models, it is our responsibility to help our children form strong values based on knowing God's love.
 Christian education is integrated into our comprehensive educational goals through Bible stories, Bible songs, and finger plays.
 Prayer is a regular part of the daily classroom routine.

 Furthermore, once a month, all students assemble in the Sanctuary for Kid Talk, which is an opportunity for a member of the pastoral staff to address the children with a Christian Education message.
 As the children gather together on the floor at the steps of the alter, they are encouraged to interact and respond, allowing them to become engaged, faith-filled learners.
 In addition, we often begin our school day by having spontaneous “group hug” gatherings in the preschool courtyard to open with a word of prayer and thanks.